Aroosa-A/Twitter-Clone/README.md

 5. Test

-    You can run tests of both folders by opening **Package.json** file and running this command in terminal
+    You can run tests of both folders by opening integrated terminal from **Package.json** file and running this command in terminal
     ```
     npm test
     ```